Coding Speech through Vocal Tract Kinematics: Methods

 \subsection{Articulatory Synthesis}

 We adopt HiFi-GAN as the vocoder for articulatory synthesis \cite{kong2020hifi, wu2022artsynth, polyak2021resynthesis}.
-The vocoder is trained to synthesize speech audio with a 16K Hz sampling rate from articulatory features defined in \S\ref{methods:inversion} and \S\ref{methods:source}.
-To condition the generation on the speaker embedding, we apply FiLM \cite{perez2018film} to each convolution module with different receptive fields in the HiFi-GAN architecture, which modulates the output channels of each module.
-We adopt the same loss functions as \cite{kong2020hifi}: Mel-spectrogram loss for reconstruction and multi-period and multi-scale discriminator loss for GAN training.
+The vocoder is trained to synthesize speech audio with a 16K Hz sampling rate from the articulatory features.
+To condition on the speaker embedding, we apply FiLM \cite{perez2018film} to each convolution module in the HiFi-GAN architecture, which modulates the output channels of each module.
+We adopt the same loss functions as \cite{kong2020hifi}: mel spectrogram loss for reconstruction and multi-period and multi-scale discriminator loss for GAN training.